Welcome to The Kester House & Garden Project!

 - 2016 News Archive contains the updates from the News section for 2016.

-- The House is about the original structure, the purchase, and the first big project - installation of the new septic system.
+- The House is about the original structure, the purchase, the installation of (and recent repairs to) the new septic system, and lots of major tree work.

-- The Garden is about the garden renovation, with information on the lot, initial landscaping, front yard, the irrigation system, and Pine pruning.
+- The Garden is about the garden renovation, with information on the lot, initial landscaping, front yard, the irrigation system, Pine pruning, and dealing with Bamboo containment.

 - Design addresses the decisions about the garden design and construction, including a complete plant list and details of the construction of our stone lanterns.